-Tip (Enterprise plan only): You can add more criteria to this rule by clicking the purple + sign.
+Tip (Enterprise and ReportR plan): You can add more criteria to this rule by clicking the purple + sign.
 For example, if you ask customers to rate two products and you only want to ask for product reviews from customers who rate both products very highly.
 This criteria can be in addition to (AND) the other criteria, or instead of (OR).

 Tip: If you have allowed multiple answers to be selected, then you must add extra specifications to your conditions.
 So you may need 3 parts to your IF condition, for example if you want the logic to be applied only when answer 1 is chosen, and not answers 2 and 3.
 The first part of the condition will say which answer should be equal to (answer 1), and the next two conditions will need to state that the answer should not be equal to answers 2 and 3.
 Here's how your conditions would look:

 3.2 Define what happens THEN

 Now it's time to specify what happens THEN.
 We want people who did not recommend the product highly to skip to question 5.

 Finally you can choose where to skip to - here it will be question 5.

 Now click Apply to save the rule you've created.

 Tip (Professional, Enterprise and ReportR plan): Click the purple circle with a + sign to add extra conditions.
 For example, specify answers to two questions instead of only one for the THEN action to be followed.